TheLorwenPyramid/SteamDome/README.md

 ## Progress
 ### SteamApps
-All (non-obsolete) methods are implemented, only Missing testing.
+All (non-obsolete) methods are implemented, only missing testing.

+### SteamFriends
+Work-in-progress...
+More than half of the methods are complete, also missing all async methods.